-Threat, Assumption, or OSP Security Objectives Rationale T.QQQQ O.QQQQ The threat T.QQQQ is countered by O.QQQQ as this provides for .
+Threat, Assumption, OSP Security or Objectives Rationale T.QQQQ O.QQQQ The threat T.QQQQ is countered by O.QQQQ as this provides for .
 A.QQQQ OE.PLATFORM The operational environment objective OE.PLATFORM is realized through A.PLATFORM.

 5 Security Requirements